Online / Hybrid Learning

 This program seeks to make meaningful assignments which can be directly applicable to your professional practice or perhaps other interests related to your professional goals.
 The program’s plan of study is streamlined for busy and working professionals, balancing fundamentals and skills needed in the field with the flexibility to always connect with real-time world events.
 The true variance of the program, however, comes within the classes where students will often get to choose what topic or environment, they will do their assignment on related to making connections to the foundations and frameworks taught in class.
 Assignments will also work to be real-world based as well as connected to current events.
 Assignments might include written papers and briefs, presentations, portfolio-style projects, collaborative projects, reflection papers, etc.

-This program is offered at a total cost of $45,000, or 10 courses for $4,500 each.
+This program is offered at a total cost of $46,350.
 Variance from this cost will come with any added fees applied at the University-level, as well as in choosing any elective courses outside the Sanford School which might offer classes at different tuition.
 This total cost reflects the 30 credit requirements and is substantially lower than our 52-credit campus-based option.
 Students will pay for any required texts in class and also will need to consider costs associated with coming to campus for our Summer Immersion Experiences, and fall/spring weekend opportunities (food, lodging, parking, etc.).
 The program will seek ways to block rooms for certain events to hopefully lower costs for lodging.

 This degree is offered at a competitive price point and allows students to complete a degree from Duke with one year tuition.
 We have also worked to reinvest some tuition fees to offer assistance for a small group of students in need.
 Information for internal aid is forthcoming.
 This program, however, culminates in a graduate degree allowing all students to apply for federal financial aid, and we also recommend researching ways your employer or perhaps military office can assist in your going back to school.
 Students will also have access to Duke’s Office which assists with the GI Bill funding.